OshekharO/News-API/README.md

 # News API

 This is a simple server that serves as a unified API endpoint for fetching news from different sources.
-Currently, it supports AnimeNewsNetwork and Inshorts.
+Currently, it supports AnimeNewsNetwork, Inshorts and some other sources.

 The server is built using Node.js and Express and is hosted on Vercel.